uell-tech/monorepo-test/README.md

 ## Generate an application

-Run `nx g @nrwl/angular:app my-app` to generate an application.
+Run `yarn nx g @nrwl/angular:app my-app` to generate an application.

 > When using Nx, you can create multiple applications and libraries in the same workspace.